AfterShip/phone/README.md

 #### allowLandline vs validateMobilePrefix

-`allowLandline` in v2 is essentially equals to `validateMobilePrefix` in v3, however, the value is opposite.
+`allowLandline` in v2 is essentially equal to `validateMobilePrefix` in v3, however, the value is the opposite.

 Because `allowLandline = true` in v2 means "Skip the mobile phone number prefix validation", and there is NO capability to verify if the input phone number is a valid landline phone number.

-To avoid the misleading information, the parameter name has been changed to `validateMobilePrefix`, and the input value is opposite, while `validateMobilePrefix = false` means "Skip the mobile phone number prefix validation".
+To avoid misleading information, the parameter name has been changed to `validateMobilePrefix`, and the input value is the opposite, while `validateMobilePrefix = false` means "Skip the mobile phone number prefix validation".

-## Help
+## Phone Number Format Improvement

-We've tried to make sure that this package works for as many cases as possible, if you notice that we have an incorrect rule for a country or other case, please open an issue to let us know.
+We strive to ensure this package functions well across diverse scenarios.
+However, please note that the phone number formats may not be updated proactively or regularly, as this is a manual task and we lack a dedicated incentive for continuous updates.
+If you find any incorrect rules for a country or other specific case, please create a pull request to inform us.

-For creating new pull requests regarding add or modify phone number formats, please include the reference information such as PDFs, websites, etc. Thank you very much.
+When submitting pull requests to add or modify phone number formats, it is essential to include reference information such as PDFs, websites, etc. **PRs submitted without references will not be accepted.** Thank you for your understanding and cooperation.

 **The library supports mobile phone number format only.** We are unable to provide landline phone number support as we do not have landline phone number format data, hence we do not accept PRs for landline phone numbers.